-Current projects: Integrated pest management in asparagus.
+Integrated pest management in asparagus.
 Growers of specialty crops like asparagus have limited options for effective pest management.
-As part of the Vegetable Entomology and Organic Pest Management labs at Michigan State University, I have several ongoing projects in asparagus IPM:
+As part of the Vegetable Entomology and Organic Pest Management labs at Michigan State University, I have several ongoing projects in asparagus IPM.

-1) Habitat manipulation and landscape effects on conservation biological control of asparagus miner and common asparagus beetle.
-For the past two years I have been exploring the use of flowering borders to augment populations of parasitoids and predators that attack key asparagus specialists.
-These projects have focused on identifying flowering plant species that attract natural enemies but not pests to asparagus fields.
-This summer I will begin characterizing the landscape surrounding asparagus fields to correlate landscape composition with pest and natural enemy abundances.
+1) Conservation biological control of asparagus miner and common asparagus beetle.
+I have been exploring the use of flowering borders to augment populations of parasitoids and predators that attack key asparagus specialists.
+The asparagus miner is a fly that lays eggs inside asparagus stems; when the eggs hatch the larvae tunnel through the stem and feed on the plant tissue.
+The common asparagus beetle chews on asparagus plants.
+My projects have focused on identifying flowering plant species that attract natural enemies (predators and parasitoids) but not pests to asparagus fields, and increase parasitism and predation rates of key pests.
 This information will help growers make informed decisions about how to implement habitat manipulation in their region.

-2) Targeted chemical control of Japanese beetle using semiochemical behavioral manipulation with attract-and-kill devices.
+2) Targeted chemical control of Japanese beetle using attract-and-kill devices.
 Japanese beetles are cosmopolitan generalist pests that migrate into asparagus fields as adults.
-I am exploring methodologies to manage Japanese beetle penetration into fields using attract-and-kill devices, which deliver small amounts of contact insecticide specifically to Japanese beetles.
+I am exploring tactics to manage Japanese beetles using attract-and-kill devices, which use chemicals to attract the beetles to a kill device, which then delivers small amounts of contact insecticide to the beetles.
 Growers and homeowners can use this technology to manage Japanese beetle adults without high-input chemical sprays.

 3) Insecticide-induced changes in volatile profiles in asparagus.
-For the past two years, a chemigation spray trial using a neonicotinoid insecticide has found that some species of insects are attracted to chemically treated plants.
-This summer, I am measuring changes in plant volatile profiles in asparagus in response to insecticide and insect damage.
+Over two years, a spray trial using a neonicotinoid insecticide found that some species of insects are attracted to the chemically treated plants.
+This project measured changes in plant volatile profiles in asparagus in response to insecticide and insect damage.

-Joint effects of pollinators and herbivores on plant growth and reproduction in natural systems.
-Insect communities have simultaneous antagonistic and mutualistic effects on their shared host plants.
-During my PhD work with Nora Underwood and Brian Inouye at Florida State University, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to quantify within- and among-year herbivore and pollinator responses to changes in plant phenotype, and plant responses to damage and pollination.
+1) Joint effects of pollinators and herbivores on plant growth and reproduction in natural systems.
+Insects can have positive or negative effects on their host plants.
+During my PhD work with Nora Underwood and Brian Inouye at Florida State University, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to look at how herbivores and pollinators responded to changes in the host plant phenotype, and how plants responded to damage and pollination.
 This research revealed a complex network of within- and among-year feedback between foragers and plant traits.